puneetjain159/obstacle_avoidance_ANN/README.md

-# This is the project to the make the e-puck avoid obstacles by training a single layer neural network from scratch
+# This is a project to make the e-puck avoid obstacles by training a single layer neural network from scratch

 ![Alt text](Img/sceenshot.png?raw=true "Trainig Screen shot")